jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-18-lavinator.md

 Well that's neat.

 To do this, the first thing I want to do is to create a second set of points: `external`.
 For this, I want all points that are 'outside' of the `cloud`.
-To generate this list, I need `Point3DCloud::bounds`, a bound outside of the `bounds`, and to {{<wikipedia "flood fill">}} from that point to fill the bounds.
+To generate this list, I need `Point3DCloud::bounds`, a bound outside of the `bounds`, and to [[wiki:flood fill]]() from that point to fill the bounds.

 Once I've done that, any points in the flood fill are `external`, so we can use very nearly the same code as above.
 If for each cube, for each side, if the next cube on that side is `external`, this is an external surface.